prismarinechunks/x308base/Projectile.md

 x308 projectiles are designed to:

-- Be reusable
 - Work with any NPC
+- Keep NPC code simple
+- Allow NPC-specific stats
 - Support custom effects
-- Keep NPC code simple
-- Allow easy stat editing
-- Support PvZ and other x308 systems
+- Support different factions

-Projectiles should handle their own movement and impact logic while NPCs only decide when and where to fire.
+- Allow one projectile to be reused by many NPCs

+NPCs decide the projectile's stats.

+Projectiles decide how those stats are handled.